ericvolp12/bsky-experiments/README.md

 ### Running the Graph Builder

-Copy the contents of `.env.example` to `.env` in the root project directory.
+1. Copy the contents of `.env.example` to `.env` in the root project directory.

-Add your [BSky App Password](https://staging.bsky.app/settings/app-passwords) credentials (using your normal BSky email address as the username), replacing the placeholder in `ATP_AUTH=your_username:your_app_password`.
+2. Add your [BSky App Password](https://staging.bsky.app/settings/app-passwords) credentials (using your normal BSky email address as the username), replacing the placeholder in `ATP_AUTH=`.

-For OTLP Tracing, configure the `OTEL_EXPORTER_OTLP_ENDPOINT=` to point at a valid OTLPHTTP trace collector, I haven't put in a setting to disable this yet so it will complain when it tries to export traces if it can't talk to anything (I _think_), but the app still runs.
+3. For OTLP Tracing, configure the `OTEL_EXPORTER_OTLP_ENDPOINT=` to point at a valid OTLPHTTP trace collector.

+   - I haven't put in a setting to disable this yet so it will complain when it tries to export traces if it can't talk to anything (I _think_), but the app still runs.

-If you'd like to collect the text and references in EVERY post on BSky, update `REGISTRY_DB_CONNECTION_STRING=postgres://postgres:postgres@localhost:5432/registry` to be a valid Postgres connection string to an accessible database.
-If you don't want this functionality, delete the variable from the `.env` file and it will disable the feature.
+4. If you'd like to collect the text and references in EVERY post on BSky, update `REGISTRY_DB_CONNECTION_STRING=` in `.env` to be a valid Postgres connection string to an accessible database.
+   1. If you don't want this functionality, delete the variable from the `.env` file and it will disable the feature.

 To build containers and start up the Graph Builder, run: